sanananan3/isaaclab_door_open/README.md

 This repository provides a template for setting up a custom Isaac Lab extension for mobile manipulation, focusing on door-opening tasks.
 It integrates reinforcement learning (RL) with environments designed for robotics, as well as tools for simulation and control.

-## Features

-- **Mobile Manipulation Task**: Designed for a door-opening task using a mobile base and manipulator, such as the Summit-based Franka Panda robot.
-- **Custom Isaac Lab Extension**: Built as an extension of Isaac Lab to allow for easy customization and rapid development.
-- **Reinforcement Learning**: Includes scripts and environments for RL using the PPO algorithm from the RSL-RL library.
-- **Simulation Environment**: Fully integrated with Isaac Lab for high-fidelity simulation of robotic tasks.

-> 🗒️ **Note:**
->
-> Due to current issues with the **mobile robot's wheels** and **gravity**, the focus has temporarily shifted to training a fixed robot to perform door grasping.
->
-> Once the mobility issues are resolved, the task will be extended to include the mobile robot navigating to and interacting with the door.

 ## Prerequisites